mahsu/CU-Secret-Santa/README.md

 * Integrated admin panel with the ability to manage default groups, initiate random partner assignment, and manage event settings.

 ###Setup Instructions:
+1. Make sure you have Composer installed, and install all php dependencies by running:

+        composer install
+1. Make sure you have npm installed, and install all dependencies by running:

+        npm install
+1. Make sure you have grunt-cli installed, and compile all coffeescript and less dependencies by running:

+        grunt
 1. Create the database specified by the schema in `database.sql`.
 2. In `/application/config`:
     * Duplicate `config.template.php` and rename it `config.php`.
 On line 227, modify